 2. Echinacea (Echinacea purpurea or angustifolia)

-Echinacea, also known as coneflower, is a tall prairie flower with bold pink to purple flowers.
+Echinacea, also known as coneflower, is a tall prairie flower with bold pink to purple petals.
 Native to North America, this perennial medicinal herb is both heat- and drought-tolerant.
-Its long, rigid flower stalks make it a great flower for flower arrangements.
+Its long, rigid flower stalks make it a great addition to flower arrangements.

 3. Sage (Salvia officinalis)

 Sage, like lavender, has a distinctive aroma when you brush up against it in your garden.
 It is also notable for its greyish-green foliage that provides a welcome contrast to the brighter green leaves of other plants.

 Thanks to its astringent properties, sage is most frequently used for sore throats and gum disease, and also to reduce hot flushes during menopause.
 Astringency is also the reason why lactation consultants and midwives have long warned that large amounts of sage will decrease milk supply.
 Sage tea can help ease the transition to weaning, especially in cases where weaning is abrupt or after a perinatal loss.

 St. John’s wort has bright yellow flowers and leaves with translucent spots.
 Both literally and figuratively, St. John’s wort allows the sun to shine through, alleviating mild to moderate depression.
 Research has also shown that St. John’s wort is great for depression that occurs as a premenstrual or menopausal symptom, in conjunction with anxiety, or because of a concussion.
 St. John’s wort’s antiviral and skin-healing properties make it useful for herpes, genital warts, nerve pain, sunburns, muscle pain, and wounds.